-Again for 2024, a visible pitch clock will be used in conjunction with the regionals and super regionals.
+A visible pitch clock will be used in conjunction with the regionals and super regionals.

 PLAYERS' VALUABLES

 Each team is responsible for its own valuables.
 It is suggested that the teams carry a valuables bag to the dugout.

 PRACTICES

 Practice schedules shall be established during the administrative conference call.
 The full facility should be available for use by all participating teams on the practice day (e.g., field, pitching mound, bullpen, batting cage, etc.).